NCLEX® Pass Rates and Scoring Guide

-NCLEX-RN® and NCLEX-PN® pass rates are released by the National Council of State Boards of Nursing (NCSBN) every year.
-Understanding what constitutes a "pass" and how the NCLEX is scored can be confusing, especially with the introduction of The Next Generation NCLEX's new scoring models.
-This guide provides everything you need to know about NCLEX scoring, including pass rates for 2023, current passing standards and scoring methods, and more.
+NCLEX-RN and NCLEX-PN pass rates are released by the National Council of State Boards of Nursing (NCSBN) every year.
+Understanding what constitutes a "pass" and how the NCLEX is scored can be confusing, especially with the introduction of the Next Generation NCLEX's (NGN’s) new scoring model.
+This guide provides everything you need to know about NCLEX scoring, including pass rates for 2024, current passing standards and scoring methods, and more.

 How Is the Next Generation NCLEX Scored?

-Computerized Adaptive Testing (CAT) delivers questions that are tailored to your unique ability, which more accurately measures your competence.
-CAT uses an algorithm to deliver questions with varying difficulty based on your response to the previous question.
-Initially, you'll receive a question with a difficulty level that is near the passing score.
+The NCLEX uses Computerized Adaptive Testing (CAT) to deliver questions that are tailored to your unique ability, which more accurately measures your competence.
+CAT uses an algorithm to display questions with varying difficulty based on your response to the previous question.
+Initially, you'll receive a question with a difficulty level near the passing score.
 If you respond correctly, the next question will be a little more difficult, or vice versa.
-The CAT algorithm is designed to deliver questions that you have a 50% chance of answering correctly.
-This process continues until the criteria of one of the three rules is met (see below).
+The CAT algorithm is designed to present questions that you have a 50% chance of answering correctly.
+This process continues until 1 of 3 pass/fail rules is met.

-The CAT algorithm determines whether you pass or fail based on one of the following three rules: the 95% Confidence Interval Rule, Maximum-Length Exam Rule, or the Run-out-of-time (ROOT) Rule.
-These are sometimes also referred to as the exam “stopping rules” that indicate when the exam will end.
+The NGN CAT algorithm determines whether you pass or fail based on 1 of the following 3 rules.
+These rules are sometimes referred to as the exam’s “stopping rules” that indicate when the exam will end.

-• 95% Confidence Interval - The exam ends when the computer is 95% certain that the candidate's ability is clearly above (pass) or below (fail) the passing standard.
+1. 95% Confidence Interval: The exam ends when the computer is 95% certain that your ability is above (pass) or below (fail) the passing standard.

-• Maximum-Length Exam - If a candidate receives the maximum number of questions and the candidate's ability is close to the passing standard, the computer will determine whether the candidate receives a pass or fail score.
+2. Maximum-Length Exam: If you receive the maximum number of questions and your ability is close to the passing standard, the computer will determine whether you receive a pass or fail score.

-• Run-Out-of-Time - If time runs out and a candidate has not answered the minimum number of questions, they will fail.
-If the candidate has answered the minimum number of questions, the computer will determine a pass or fail based on existing responses.
+3. Run-Out-of-Time (ROOT): If time runs out and you have not answered the minimum number of questions, you will fail.
+If you have answered the minimum number of questions, the computer will determine a pass or fail based on existing responses.

-Every three years, the NCSBN convenes a panel of nurses to reevaluate the passing standards for the NCLEX-PN and NCLEX-RN.
-The NCSBN Board of Directors considers their recommendation to help set the passing standards for the NCLEX-PN and NCLEX-RN that reflect current competencies required to practice as an entry-level nurse.
-The 2023 passing standard for the NCLEX-RN is 0.00 logits and -0.18 logits for the NCLEX-PN.
+Every 3 years, the NCSBN convenes a panel of nurses to reevaluate the passing standards for the NCLEX-RN and NCLEX-PN.
+The NCSBN Board of Directors considers their recommendations and defines the competencies required to practice as an entry-level nurse.
+The 2024 passing standard for the NCLEX-RN is 0.00 logits and -0.18 logits for the NCLEX-PN.

 Next Gen NCLEX Question Scoring Models

 The Next Generation NCLEX includes new question types that better measure clinical judgment required by entry-level nurses in clinical practice.
-Along with the new question types, the NCSBN has also adopted more nuanced scoring models (see below).
+Along with the new question types, the NCSBN has also adopted more nuanced scoring models.

-Polytomous scoring awards partial credit for correct responses on questions with more than one correct answer.
+Polytomous scoring awards partial credit for correct responses on questions with more than 1 correct answer.
 Each answer option is assigned a point value.
-Candidate’s are awarded one point for each correct response they select.
-So for a question with 3 possible correct responses, if a candidate selects 2 of the 3 possible, they will be awarded 2 points instead of no points as with traditional, dichotomous scoring.
-Dichotomous scoring only awards a point for the question if a candidate selects all the right answer responses.
-Polytomous scoring awards points for partial knowledge of a candidate's knowledge, skills, or abilities which more closely mimics clinical practice.
+You are awarded 1 point for each correct response you select.
+So for a question with 3 possible correct responses, if you select 2 of the 3 possible, you will be awarded 2 points instead of no points as with traditional, dichotomous scoring.

-NGN questions will be scored by one of three methods: 0/1, +/-, or rationales.
-0/1 scoring is typical of traditional multiple-choice items—you earn one point for selecting the correct answer and zero points for an incorrect answer. +/- scoring awards points for correct selections and subtracts points for incorrect selections.
-Finally, rationale scoring assesses items that require a justification for a rationale.
+NGN questions are scored by 1 of 3 methods: 0/1, +/-, or rationales.
+0/1 scoring is typical of traditional multiple-choice items — you earn 1 point for selecting the correct answer and 0 points for an incorrect answer. +/- scoring awards points for correct selections and subtracts points for incorrect selections.
+Rationales scoring assesses items that require a justification for a rationale.
 For example, you must do X because of Y. Therefore, both selections must be correct to earn a point because X and Y are dependent on each other.

-Each of the 15 question types is scored with one of the three scoring methods.
-For example, multiple choice questions are scored with 0/1, multiple response questions with +/1, and questions that require paired information (i.e., drop-down cloze dyad/triad) with rationales scoring.
-The table below organizes question types by how they are scored.
+Each of the 15 question types is scored with 1 of the 3 scoring methods.
+For example, multiple-choice questions are scored with 0/1, multiple-response questions with +/-, and questions that require paired information with rationales scoring.
+The table below organizes question types by how they are scored:

 How Long Does It Take to Get NCLEX Results?

-Nursing Regulatory Bodies (NRBs) take about six weeks from an exam date to send NCLEX results.
+Nursing Regulatory Bodies (NRBs) take about 6 weeks from an exam date to send NCLEX results.
 Although the computer scores your exam in real time, results are not released at the test center, and staff cannot access them.
 Instead, your exam record is transmitted to Pearson VUE, where it's graded a second time.
-If you haven't received your results within six weeks, contact your NRB (do not contact Pearson VUE or the test center).
+If you haven't received your results within 6 weeks, contact your NRB.
+Do not contact Pearson VUE or the test center.

 You may be able to access your results within 48 hours if your state offers the quick results service.
 However, quick results are unofficial.
 Before you can practice as a licensed/registered nurse, you must wait for your official results from your NRB.

 If you fail the NCLEX, you'll receive a Candidate Performance Report (CPR).
-This two-page report includes the number of questions answered and information on performance within each of the eight NCLEX content areas.
+This 2-page report includes the number of questions answered and information on performance within each of the 8 NCLEX content areas.
 Performance is rated as Below the Passing Standard, Near the Passing Standard, or Above the Passing Standard.

-If you fail the NCLEX three times and want to retest, you must complete a board-approved remediation program.
+If you fail the NCLEX 3 times and want to retest, you must complete a board-approved remediation program.
 However, this policy varies by jurisdiction, so contact your NRB for details.

 Read More About the NCLEX